ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

  b.
 In the Tool Integrations section, click **Bitbucket**.

-   If you are configuring this tool integration on {{site.data.keyword.Bluemix_notm}} Public and you did not authorize {{site.data.keyword.Bluemix_notm}} to access Bitbucket, click **Authorize** to go to the Bitbucket website.
+   If you are configuring this tool integration on {{site.data.keyword.cloud_notm}} Public and you did not authorize {{site.data.keyword.cloud_notm}} to access Bitbucket, click **Authorize** to go to the Bitbucket website.
 If you don't have an active Bitbucket session, you are prompted to log in.
-Click **Grant access** to allow {{site.data.keyword.Bluemix_notm}} Toolchains to access the following parts of your Bitbucket account:
+Click **Grant access** to allow {{site.data.keyword.cloud_notm}} Toolchains to access the following parts of your Bitbucket account:

    * **Read your account information**.
 Get basic user information to populate the user interface.